Introduction

 Key features

-- Spreadsheet-like interface with PM capabilities
+- Spreadsheet-like interface with project management features

 - Gantt charts and critical path analysis